 As with all content on this site, this content is meant for personal development and wellness and not intended to be a substitute for getting professional guidance and help.

 If you’ve been following me, you know I’m a big fan of framing things within the Internal Family Systems (IFS) model.
 IFS is about welcoming, understanding and harmonizing the different parts of ourselves.
 And there’s a “part that’s not a part,” called Self / Self Energy.
 One of the goals of IFS is to be Self led (parts led by Self).
 Today, I am trying my best to frame a DBT method within IFS.
 The method is called opposite action.
 But why consider it?
 Well, recent research has identified the aMCC (anterior midcingulate cortex) as a key area of interest when it comes to tenacity.
 Turns out, this little part of our brain is a powerhouse when it comes to grit, resilience, and perhaps even superaging (maintaining high cognitive ability as we age).
 What’s really cool is that we can generally strengthen this part of our brain by doing things we initially resist (perseverance).
-Hence this led me to pondering opposite actions, especially as an in-the-moment strategy.
-And I leave it to the experts to weigh in on the overlap or integration of IFS and DBT, eg understanding the roles and intentions of different parts (IFS focus) can make it easier to tolerate distress (DBT focus), as individuals can see their reactions as part of a larger, more complex system.
+Hence this led me to pondering opposite actions, especially as an in-the-moment strategy: how do I keep in mind the different the roles and intentions of different parts (IFS focus), while also make it easier to tolerate distress (DBT focus)?

 So, as a non-psychotherapy adaption of “opposite action,” I thought, why not get the entire internal family on board with this idea?
+(E.g. I work with derailers, not disorders.)
 If we’re going to strengthen our aMCC and reap the benefits of increased tenacity and resilience, every part (the entire inner fam) needs to be in on it.
 It’s about more than just forcing ourselves to do something; it’s about understanding and agreeing collectively that this is a path worth pursuing for our overall well-being.
 (IFS warns us about the backlash we see when parts are forced into doing something they don’t like.
 We want to get advance permission from the whole system.)

 Opposite action can be used with emotions that either are “unjustified” in and of themselves, or “unjustified” in their intensity levels.
 (I just can’t help from putting those quotes around “unjustified” because I would argue that these emotions are justified in the sense that there’s a behind-the-scenes trauma, stress-based, or threat-based neuronal encoding from yesteryear that has just been triggered.)
 Never-the-less, these emotions are generally coupled with action urges that are harmful or on the harmful side, so stepping in with opposite actions lets you replace these unhelpful actions with more positive and helpful ones.
 (Opposite action is part of DBT, which came from CBT, which came for REBT.)